 On top of this, productivity in the construction industry has not improved much in recent decades.
 On the contrary, it has, by some measures, gotten worse.
 Getting in the way of progress is the widely held belief that there’s little to be gained by standardizing or improving work processes in construction because every project is different, with different timelines, plans, and expectations.

 Another barrier to improving productivity is the number of different organizations that are involved in every construction project.
 Consider one building project:

 Construction Project Stakeholders

 There are the future occupant, the building owner, and whoever owns the real estate.
-There are architectural and engineering firms.
+Next, there are architectural and engineering firms.
 Then there is Turner, as the general contractor, which is responsible for overall project management.
-Finally, there are the myriad trade partners (subcontractors) who actually construct the building and go their separate ways after their part of a project is complete.
+Finally, there are myriad trade partners (subcontractors) who construct the building and go their separate ways after their part of a project is complete.

 “In construction, although the work is repeatable, you only get one shot.
 Take this hospital in Dallas: We looked at where the painters were working on six floors.
 Once a floor is finished, it’s finished.
 We can’t go back and study it again,” he explains.
 “That’s very different from an auto plant where Toyota is building 1,000 cars per day.
 There’s a much longer runway for improvement in manufacturing.”

 Opportunities Hidden Inside Every Challenge

 There is an ingrained belief in construction that the work is physically demanding and tiring — and that that’s just the nature of the job.
 It’s even a point of pride.
 Everyone in the industry has lived with the strenuous physical demands for so long they don’t even see it as an issue.
 The work hasn’t necessarily been designed to be hard.
 But neither has anyone designed it to be less strenuous.